cbonoz/carbon22/README.md

 * No command line tools required - simply open carbonoracle before you run or schedule a job.
 * Use carbonoracle to discover regions (even outside the ones you most commonly use) that are present the most optimal time windows.
 * Use patterns to schedule jobs even beyond the forecast window.
-* Since CarbonOracle runs separately from your dev process, no need to add unnecessary coupling or custom logic to each task to query best carbon time windows.
+* Since CarbonOracle runs separately from your dev process in the cloud, there is no need to add unnecessary coupling or custom logic to each task to query best carbon time windows.

 ### How to use